sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 But sometimes, we'll want even more-specific queries.
 This is where the following commands really can help:

-* Where - define specific attributes to search by
+* Where - define specific parameters to search by
 * Sort - sort the values that are returned by a property
 * Limit - limit the number of results that are returned
 * Skip - skip a certain number of results